NYPL/metadata-documentation/resources/msu.md

 Contains code intended for reuse across projects and initiatives including training material for working with MMS data {: .mt-1 .mb-0 }

+{: .note }
+The 🔒 icon indicates repos with restricted access.
+If you would like to request access to restricted repos, contact the [Interim Manager, Metadata Services](/metadata-documentation/contact/).

 ## See Also
 - [MSU ClickUp 🔒](https://app.clickup.com/2305128/v/b/26b38-4023)
 - [MSU Google Drive 🔒](https://drive.google.com/drive/u/0/folders/1t7SRUAr5P0hYvt0bNYBvagaX69NyrIlN)